Broad dry skin routine + commercial evaluation

 Is beef tallow good for dry skin everywhere on the body?

-It can work well on many dry areas, but the best amount and format depend on the skin zone.
-Whipped cream is usually easier for all-over dryness, while balm is better for concentrated rough patches.
+It can be useful on many dry areas, but the best amount and format change by zone.
+Whipped cream is usually easier for broader dryness on arms, legs, torso, or cheeks, while balm usually fits better on concentrated rough patches like knuckles, heel rims, elbows, or lip edges.

 Build your routine